andriicher22/sushi-website-youtube/NewIdeas.md

 # Stuff to add to the website

-1. Add the slider
+1. Add the Filters
     a.
-How?
+Add the Filter animation
+    b.
 2.